gtuck/web3400-Course-Docs/projects/06/description.md

 // Secure and only allow 'admin' users to access this page

-// Prepared statement that retrieves all the tickets in descending order by creation date from the tickets table ?>
+// Prepared statement that retrieves all the tickets in descending order by creation date from the tickets table

+// Execute the query

+// Fetch and store the results in the $tickets associative array

+// Check if the query returned any rows.
+If not, display the message: "There are no tickets in the database."

+?>
 ```